Mangopay/api-docs/page/21_response-codes.md

 **Error Object**

-You may get a detailed error description inside an «Error» object.
+You may get a detailed error description inside an `Error` object.

 | Property | Type | Description and value |
 | -------- | -------- | -------- |